wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 ## SDK Methods Benchmarks

-To help you understand the performance impact of using the VWO FME SDK in real-world applications, we benchmarked key SDK methods across multiple environments.
+To help you understand the performance impact of using the VWO FE SDK in real-world applications, we benchmarked key SDK methods across multiple environments.
 These benchmarks include execution latency, memory footprint, and whether any external network calls are made.

 The results below represent average and worst-case scenarios for commonly used methods such as *init()*, *getFlag()*, *trackEvent()*, *setAttribute*, and others.